Teaching, Learning and Curriculum MS

 Graduates of the MS in Teaching, Learning and Curriculum (Track II) will:

-• Possess advanced knowledge related to effective instruction in a variety of educational settings
+• Possess advanced knowledge related to effective instruction in a variety of educational settings.

-• Demonstrate skills in developing, analyzing, implementing, and evaluating existing and new instructional strategies and practices in a variety of educational institutions/organizations
+• Demonstrate skills in developing, analyzing, implementing, and evaluating existing and new instructional strategies and practices in a variety of educational institutions/organizations.

-• Exhibit outstanding leadership, organizational, cross-cultural, interpersonal, and advocacy skills, including the ability to communicate effectively with internal and external groups
+• Exhibit outstanding leadership, organizational, cross-cultural, interpersonal, and advocacy skills, including the ability to communicate effectively with internal and external groups.

-• Have in-depth knowledge of both public and private (non-profit and for-profit) institutions as well as small and large institutions
+• Have in-depth knowledge of both public and private (non-profit and for-profit) institutions as well as small and large institutions.

-Students in Track II complete 15.0 credits in core courses, 6.0 credits in Policy, Law & Organization courses, 9.0-10.5 credits in a capstone course sequence which includes a research course and the choice of one of the two capstone course sequences (Practitioner Capstone 1 & 2 or Thesis Capstone 1 & 2), and select 15.0-16.0 credits in an area of concentration from among a variety of options, providing an opportunity for intensive study in teaching, learning, and curriculum.
+Students in Track II complete 15.0 credits in core courses, 6.0 credits in Policy, Law & Organization courses, 9.0-10.5 credits in a capstone course sequence which includes a research course and the choice of one of the two capstone course sequences (Practitioner Capstone 1 & 2 or Thesis Capstone 1 & 2) and select 15.0-16.0 credits in an area of concentration from among a variety of options, providing an opportunity for intensive study in teaching, learning, and curriculum.

-Concentration options include Autism Spectrum Disorders, Creativity and Innovation, Education Policy, Global and International Education, Higher Education, Human Resource Development, Learning Technologies, Wilson Multisensory Reading Instruction Level I, or Reading Specialist certification.
-If candidates possess a PA Instructional I certification, they can choose an add-on state certification concentration such as Teaching English as a Second Language, or Social Emotional Behavioral Wellness endorsement.
+Concentration options include Autism Spectrum Disorders, Creativity and Innovation, Education Policy, Global and International Education, Higher Education, Human Resource Development, Learning Technologies, Wilson Multisensory Reading Instruction Level I*, or Reading Specialist* certification.
+If candidates possess a PA Instructional I certification, they can choose an add-on state certification concentration such as Teaching English as a Second Language, or Social Emotional Behavioral Wellness endorsement. *Concentrations with an asterisk will require field experiences and submission of updated clearances and field placement applications.

 Students may also customize a concentration including professional electives from other academic departments or can declare a graduate minor based on their interests and professional goals.